IGM-202-2235/project-2-ebh1540/README.md

 ### Controls

 - The player will be able to point with the mouse and click drop a piece of food for the food oriented group to seek out.
+The player can place one piece of food every quarter of a second.

 ## Avoidant